parkjunkil/ChargeDIFF/README.md

 ## Generate Inorganic Structures

 Create a folder to store the generated structures.
-The following example assumes a case of storing structures in folder `./sample`.
+The following example assumes a case of storing structures in the folder named `./sample`.
 For conditional generation, Charge-MP-20 data must be downloaded beforehand.
 ```
 mkdir ./sample